What happens when you scan a drive.

 Clear what you don't need

-No accounts.
+No account.
 No sync.
 No telemetry.